-The horizontal (x) axis of the graph represents the pixel number of the ccd line array.
+The horizontal (x) axis of the graph represents the pixel number of the CCD line array.
 The vertical (y) axis represents the light intensity for the given pixel in arbitrary units.
-The graph therefore shows the direct measurement of the interferences pattern focussed on the array.
+The graph therefore shows the direct measurement of the interference patterns focussed on the array.
 It is important to note that this is not the spectrum!
 However, some spectral information can be gained out of the interference pattern, e.g. if your laser is running single mode or if it there are any sidebands.

 1. Minimum Input Energy